JagpreetBath/European_Hotel_Analysis/MachineLearning/GSP.md

 1) Find the accuracy in predicting the review score/outcome, and
 2) Using various pre-processing steps to improve the accuracy.

-## Machine Learning Algorithms used in this project

 ## Supervised Machine Learning Algorithms

 Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
 It infers a function from labeled training data consisting of a set of training examples.In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).
 A supervised learning algorithm analyzes the training data and produces an inferred function, which can be used for mapping new examples. (source: [Wikipedia](https://en.wikipedia.org/wiki/Supervised_learning)).